- Published on Tuesday, 07 February 2012 00:49

 Interstate 75 The southbound agricultural inspection station at mile marker 446 is closed until February while a new station is built.
 All livestock is redirected to the FDOT weigh station at mile marker 451 which is north of the closed agricultural inspection station.

-Alternate 27 Crews will be repainting the roadway lines between US 129 in Chiefland and the Marion County line which is a moving operation.
+State Road 24 Crews will be repainting the roadway lines between US 19 and the Alachua County line which is a moving operation.

 State Road 6 Daytime lane closures from US 90 to the Hamilton County line to trim trees.